Westland temperate forests: Disturbances

 Human activity has been one of the major disturbances in the New Zealand Westland rainforest.
 At one point the Māori used to set intentional fires that affected the forests growing on the South Island.
 This greatly altered the landscape, and much of the forest along the east side of the South Island was replaced by grasslands.

 Both fires and logging have been major disturbances in the Westland forest area.
 Currently there is no logging going on in native forested areas of New Zealand.
 Much of the temperate rainforest found in Westland New Zealand has been dedicated to conservation purposes.

 Some of the stands that feature rata-kamahi have trouble with die-back caused in part by opossums that like to find shelter within older trees (around 300 years), especially ones that grow on fertile ground.

 Changes in climate may affect Westland temperate rainforests in the future.
 There is a chance that increased frequencies of droughts may instigate increased risk of fire, causing potential for replacement of current rainforest vegetation with fire-adapted plants.

 Conservation

 Large portions of New Zealand have been placed under protection for conservation purposes.
-The Westland Tai Poutini National Park covers approximately 20,000 acres or about 81 square kilometers, about 25% of which is glaciers and snowfields.
+82% of the ecoregion's land area is in protected areas.
+Westland Tai Poutini National Park covers approximately 20,000 acres or about 81 square kilometers, about 25% of which is glaciers and snowfields.
+Other protected areas which cover portions of the ecoregion include Fiordland National Park, Mount Aspiring National Park, and Waitangiroto Nature Reserve.